How to Lead Without Micromanaging

 Studies show that ownership and accountability go way down when people feel micromanaged.
 The work becomes a reflection of how well they took direction from their boss rather than their capabilities, so their dedication and commitment can quickly diminish.

-Micromanagers are typically those who have climbed the same ladder and therefore think they can do any task they assign better and faster.
-It can also be the case that people micromanage because they don’t trust their team members to do it.
-In the worst-case scenarios, managers give a task and then take it away instead of taking the time to train their team or giving them the extra time to do it.
-Managing is coaching.
+Know that managing is coaching.
 Coaching asks questions, not redlining or telling them how to do it.
-In this process, a manager also learns that person works so trust can be built over time.
-When you micromanage by redlining or rewriting, managers are preventing their employees from creating and instead will learn to wait for the manager to step in.
+In this process, a manager also learns how that person works so trust can be built over time.
+When you micromanage by redlining or rewriting, managers prevent their employees from creating and instead train them to wait for the manager to step in.
 This keeps them small instead of growing.
-Let employees develop.
-Break the project into smaller pieces that you can tackle one at a time.

-The importance of debriefing is also overlooked in situations where there are multiple projects or tight deadlines: meeting summaries, feedback sessions, and contingency plans in case something goes awry are essential measures to ensure success.
+The importance of debriefing is often overlooked in situations with multiple projects or tight deadlines.
+Meeting summaries, feedback sessions, and contingency plans ensure success.
 The expense in time is an investment over time, so your people engage, take ownership, and feel valuable.
-This is especially true when considering a team built for successorship of yourself as you are promoted or step back from active leadership in the company.

 chart illustrating process for generating positive outcomes for team members